 1. Eligibility and Completeness Review: The CDFI Fund will review each Application to determine whether it is complete and the Applicant meets the eligibility requirements described in Section III of this NOFA.
 An incomplete Application or one that does not meet eligibility requirements will be rejected.

 2. Substantive Review: If the Applicant has submitted a complete and eligible Application, the CDFI Fund will conduct a substantive review in accordance with the criteria and procedures described in the Regulations, this NOFA, and the Application guidance.
 The CDFI Fund reserves the right to contact the Applicant by telephone, email, or mail for the sole purpose of clarifying or confirming Application information.
 If contacted, the Applicant must respond within the CDFI Fund's time parameters or run the risk of its Application being rejected.

-3. Application Scoring and Award Selection (FA and TA Applicants): (a) Application Scoring: The CDFI Fund will evaluate each Application on the criteria categories and the scoring scale described in the Application.
+3. Application Scoring and Award Selection (FA and TA Applicants): (a) Application Scoring: The CDFI Fund will evaluate each Application on the Start Printed Page 65447criteria categories and the scoring scale described in the Application.
 An Applicant must receive a minimum aggregate score in order to be considered for an award.
 The CDFI Fund will score each part as indicated in the following table: